801labs/freq51/src/migrate.md

 - Go to **Settings**.
 - Find **LoRa**.
 - Find presets and select **Medium Fast** (sometimes shown as **MEDIUM_FAST** or **MediumFast**).
+- Find "Ok to MQTT" and enable it.
+This allows your node to be listed on our mesh network stats sites.
 - Save your changes.

 ![iOS: Change modem preset to MediumFast](images/ios-step2.png)